vincehass/Stochastic-Environments-for-Sequential-Decision-Making/tfb_ASGN/tfbind_explain.md

 1. Use a more sophisticated clustering algorithm to identify modes in the generated sequences.
 2. Use a more sophisticated distance metric to measure the diversity of the generated sequences.
 3. Use a more sophisticated method to evaluate the quality of the generated sequences.
-4. Use a more sophisticated method to evaluate the diversity of the generated sequences.
-5. Use a more sophisticated method to evaluate the quality of the generated sequences.
-6. Use a more sophisticated method to evaluate the diversity of the generated sequences.
-7. Use a more sophisticated method to evaluate the quality of the generated sequences.

 ## Possible Issues: